aaron-price/reactjo-extension-template/WRITING_AN_EXTENSION.md

 #### worklist
 Pass a string to worklist describing what your code just did.

-When the current `reactjo <cmd>` finishes running, it prints a friendly list of everything that just happened.
+When the current `reactjo <cmd>` finishes running, reactjo core prints a friendly list of everything that just happened.

 ```
 from helpers.worklist import worklist as wl